sunfl0w/RW_EM/README.md

 # RW_EM
-Repository containing all eurorack compatible modules designed and released under the Die Rechenwerke name
+Repository containing all Eurorack compatible modules designed and released under the Die Rechenwerke name

+## Modules

+The modules directory contains all Eurorack modules.